 Dazzle your guests by crafting cute little cotton Christmas trees.
 They are budget-friendly alternative Christmas trees.

 Button Christmas Tree

 This mini button tree is a cool upcycled decoration.
 It can be placed on a mantel or can be turned into an adorable ornament.

 Sequin Christmas Tree

 Think about sequin crafting if you want to add some sparkling magic to your home.
-The color can be chosen according to personal desire.
+You can choose colors as per your liking.